jonmikeli/docs/iot/docs/iot-elgato-streamdeck-tests.md

 > Be sure that Elgato Stream Deck software is installed on your computer and that the mobile application is also installed on your mobile device.
 >

+To use the mobile application, you will need to pair your application with the computer where the Elgato Stream Deck software is installed.
+The pairing is done from the mobile application.

+TODO
+Screenshot

+Once the pairing is done, the actual configuration might start.

+Depending on the type of membership you have, you can add more or less configurable buttons.
+This said, the configuration of simulations remains the same.

+### Adding a new button